FASHION

 Carefully crafted in one-size, our garments celebrate the diversity of the human body, while offering limitless flexibility in their wear.
 Each piece tells a story of heritage: from the impeccable Andean embroideries to the indigo of Burkina Faso; from the recycled glass buttons in Ghana to the seamstress grandma in Quindío.

 The result is a fashion experience that transcends borders and moments.
 Their philosophy is versatility, garments and colors that adapt to different styles, places and occasions.
 The brand is minimalist in its designs, impeccable in its finishings and obsessive in the selection of its materials.
-In LA OCULTA, they celebrate diversity and connect cultures through fashion in a sustainable,
+In LA OCULTA, they celebrate diversity and connect cultures through fashion in a sustainable, unique and meaningful way.

 Lana Trzebinski